Water Heater Repair & Replacements in

 Before you decide on a water heater, you should consider what type of fuel the appliance will use.
 While there are a lot of factors when deciding between a tankless or traditional water heater, choosing what kind of fuel your water heater uses will come down to cost.

-Electric water heaters are more efficient because they don’t need to vent like gas heaters do, which means electric doesn’t lose as much heat over time.
+Electric water heaters are more efficient because they don’t need to vent as gas heaters do, which means electricity doesn’t lose as much heat over time.
 This efficiency, however, comes at the cost of higher bills.

 On the other hand, gas water heaters cost less to use because they connect to your gas line.
 This connection also means that if you don’t already have a gas line, the cost of installing a gas water heater will be much more expensive, as you’ll need to install a gas line as well.